 We welcome visitors to campus any time of the year.
-Consider the majestic San Gabriel Mountains to the north (snow-capped in winter), catch a hoot from the resident owl who lives on Marston Quad or just soak in the sunshine at a table outside of Smith Campus Center.
+Admire the majestic San Gabriel Mountains to the north (snow-capped in winter), catch a hoot from the resident owl who lives on Marston Quad or just soak in the sunshine at a table outside of Smith Campus Center.
 Get a sense of what Pomona students experience on a daily basis.
-Of course, if you want to have questions answered, current students are the experts on Pomona classes, curriculum, professors, and the million ways that creativity, intellect, activism and passion are being expressed all over campus in student spaces.
-Take a student-led tour or just ask a random student a question.
+Of course, if you want to have questions answered, current students are the experts on Pomona classes, curriculum, professors, and the million ways that creativity, intellect, activism and passion are expressed all over campus.
+Take a student-led tour, or just ask a random student a question.

 Besides simply hanging out on campus, there are some structured ways to learn more about Pomona:

 - Attend an information session given by an admissions officer.

 - Sit in on a class.
 No need to sign up in advance, but you can check the Claremont Undergraduate Course Schedule for options during your visit.

 - Register for an overnight stay in a residence hall (at least 2 weeks in advance) if you are a high school senior or transfer applicant.

 - Attend a rehearsal and/or speak with a faculty member in the Department of Music about the program and the many performance opportunities.
 (You do not have to be an intended music major, but please contact the Department to arrange a visit.)